joshuamccluskey/city-explorer/README.md

 - 01.17.2021 11:00 PM PST - Setup LocationIQ API, states, and functions
 - 01.17.2021 11:15 PM PST - Map Rendered in Bootstrap Card
 - 01.18.2021 01:00 AM PST - CSS Styling and Error Message Complete
+- 01.19.2021 05:24 PM PST - Debugged and Finich Card 2 and 3

 ## Credit and Collaborations

 - Credit: Kevin Lamarca on collaboration on WRRC Design
+- Credit: Regan Hayes on Collaboration on WRRC

 ### Name of feature: 1 Setup Repo and API